EmidaOlamide/Correlation-with-R-and-Python/README.md

 # Correlation-with-R-and-Python

+This is a movies dataset.
+The data contains 7668 rows and 15 columns.

 In this correlation project, I showcased my Python skills.

-I answered the following questions using R and Python:
+I answered the following questions using Python:

 * Do budgets on the movies affect the revenue generated from the movies?
 * Do movies’ scores affect the revenue generated from the movies?